gabrielmougard/s2t-obs/README.md

 The goal is to generate subtitles in different languages taht could be displayed as captions in OBS and then streamed to the twitch viewers that can pick the language.

+## Build

+* clone repo with `--recursive` option
+* cd into the repo and try `git submodule update --recursive --merge --init` in the `obs-studio` as there are nested submodules
+* Then do `make build` (you might want to grab a coffee if this is the first build and also depending on your machine)

 ## Description of plugin

 The plugin contains the following: